nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Coming Soon

-The following features are planned for the coming update
+The following features are planned for v1.5
 * Edit and add pair by index
 * Delete elderly, volunteers and pairs by index
 * View in-depth pair details (without hovering mouse over them)